larrypozdeev/opnsense-wan-healer/README.md

 ## How it works
 1. Periodically pings the default gateway and a couple of public IPs.
 2. If all fail:
-   1. Runs `configctl interface reconfigure wan` which is same as to going to *Interfaces -> Overview* and clicking "Reload" on the WAN interface.
+   1. Runs `configctl interface reconfigure wan` which is same as to going to *Interfaces -> Overview* and clicking `Reload` on the WAN interface.
       This resolves the issue most of the time, so steps 2 and 3 usually don’t execute.
    2. If still down, toggles the interface using `ifconfig <iface> down/up`, simulating a physical cable reconnect.
    3. As a last resort, reboots the system if the previous steps fail.